Get Started with Falcon Foundry

 Now if you navigate back to the detections page (Next-Gen SIEM > Detections OR Endpoint security > Endpoint detections), you’ll be able to see your extension without running anything locally.

-Preview mode is a nice feature that enables you to test apps with UI features (dashboards, extensions, pages, and navigation) before releasing them.
+Preview mode is a useful developer option that enables you to test apps with UI features (dashboards, extensions, pages, and navigation) before releasing them.

 Go to Developer tools and turn off Preview mode.